 However, there are numerous pitfalls to avoid.
 It’s not advisable to try this on your own as it is always advisable to obtain legal representation.

 We’ve helped taxpayers eliminate or reduce their tax debt, and we can help you, too.
-Get in touch to schedule your free consultation; click the orange button in the top right corner of this page or give us a call at 404-551-5838 now.
+Get in touch to schedule your free consultation by calling 404-551-5838 right now.